marvelapp/code-test/README.md

 ## Specification
 * it should use the Marvel GraphQL to retrieve the project named "Code Test" and it's images.
-We will provide you with an account and login containing the project and it's images
+We will provide you with an account and login containing the project and it's images.
+You can retrieve a users projects using the following GraphQL query in our [documentation](https://marvelapp.com/developers/documentation/tutorials#get-a-users-projects)
 * it should centre each individual image in the viewport
 * it should initially render the image at the zoom level that fits the image, by width, to the viewport, or 100% of the image if the whole image width fits
 * it should allow zooming in and out in 5% increments of the image